Commercial Equipment Wholesalers

 Dependence on Health of Foodservice Sector

-About two-thirds of the commercial equipment wholesaler industry’s revenue comes from foodservice equipment and supplies, so they are highly dependent on the health of the foodservice industry, and restaurants in particular.
+About two-thirds of the commercial equipment wholesaler industry’s revenue comes from food service equipment and supplies, so they are highly dependent on the health of the food service industry, particularly restaurants.

 Smaller Equipment Footprints